-By the end of the SLIC clerks will be expected to:
+By the end of the SLIC, clerks will be expected to:

 - 1. Perform an appropriate observed history on a patient, using a patient and family-centered approach, presenting with a problem not limited to List 1, 2, and 3\\ - 2.
 Performance of an appropriate observed physical examination on a patient presenting with a problem, using a patient and family-centered approach, not limited to List 1, 2, and 3\\ - 3.
 Develop a relevant, prioritized differential diagnosis through clinical reasoning and integration of clinical information for a problem from List 1\\ - 4.
 Select and interpret results of appropriate and evidence-informed diagnostic tests in the evaluation of patients with a problem from List 1, with consideration of patient context, \\ - 5.
 Develop and apply an appropriate evidence informed treatment or management plan, including where appropriate pharmacologic and/or non-pharmacologic strategies, multidisciplinary care, patient self-management and follow-up plans for patients with conditions from List 2\\ - 6.
-Actively participate in the following patient encounters from List 3\\. - 7.
+Actively participate in the following patient encounters from List 3\\.
+Understand normal development and aging processes and recognize deviations from the norm. - 7.
 Describe evidence-informed principles of surveillance and screening for the normal/healthy population and for at-risk populations - 8.
-Perform each of the following: a pap smear, breast examination, rectal exam, otoscopy, Plot and interpret growth curve, and BMI, Perform and interpret vital signs. - 9.
-Identify the four principles of family medicine. - 10.
-Describe how the four principles of FM differ from a specialist. - 11.
+Perform each of the following: a pap smear, breast examination, rectal exam, otoscopy, Plot and interpret growth curve, and BMI, Perform and interpret vital signs.

+- 9. Identify the four principles of family medicine. - 10.
+Describe how the four principles of family medicine differ from other specialities. - 11.
 Differentiate between rural and urban family medicine from the perspective of the physician. - 12.
 Differentiate between rural and urban family medicine from the perspective of the patient. - 13.
 Discuss reportable illnesses. - 14.
 Discuss advantages of pharmacologic and non-pharmacologic treatment based on patient's context and issues.